microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-01.md

 ## Notes & Guidance

 In this challenge, you'll run the Traffic Control application to make sure everything works correctly.
 At this point, you'll be running the microservice application **without** any Dapr technology.
-As you work through the lab challenges, you'll add Dapr technology step-by-step.
+As you work through the challenges, you'll add Dapr technology step-by-step.

 ## Step 1.
 Run the VehicleRegistration service